 - Major DoD contractors

 *Per OPNAVINST 1520.23C, a Navy officer will incur a 1 year service obligation upon completion or withdrawal from the Anti-Submarine Warfare (ASW) Certificate Program.

 **International Students: Ensure that you read and understand the eligibility requirements and application process.

-The cost for textbooks and software is approximately $300.
+The cost for textbooks is approximately $100 for new texts.

-For additional information specific to the program, please email the Program Director at email@example.com.
+For additional information specific to the program, please email the Program Director, Professor Roberto Cristi at email@example.com.

 Students with an ASW Certificate are well positioned to continue their education and professional development by pursuing a Masters degree through Undersea Warfare (USW) curriculum at the Naval Postgraduate School (NPS).
 The Undersea Warfare Curriculum educates officers in the engineering fundamentals, physical principles and analytical concepts that govern operational employment of undersea warfare (USW) sensors and weapons.
 The USW program is interdisciplinary and integrates many subjects: acoustics, electrical, and mechanical engineering; mathematics; oceanography; physics; operations analysis; and unmanned systems.

 Students in the Undersea Warfare Curriculum can choose from a variety of technical degrees including: